leap71/leap71.github.io/coding-for-engineers/9-computational-fixture-maker.md

 }
 ```

-So, we use the `SetGroupMaterial` function to add a transparent red color for viewer group 1, and a green, non-transparent coloer for group 0.
+So, we use the `SetGroupMaterial` function to add a transparent red color for viewer group 1, and a green, non-transparent color for group 0.
 When we add the object, we use the group id to indicate the color.
 Here is the result:

 ![image-20240611222850936](assets/9-intermediateresult.png)